My name is Ruth Strangeway.

-In 2011, I established my successful Motivational Music business, entertaining and working with residents and staff of Nursing and Residential Homes across the region where my main objective is to encourage elderly residents to sing, believe in themselves, move, make music and above all have fun!
-I’m particularly proud to have been Choir Mistress to the Oldest Choir in the World, when they achieved their Guinness World Record in 2013.
+In 2011, I established my successful Motivational Music business, entertaining and working with residents and staff of Nursing and Residential Homes across the region to encourage elderly residents to sing, believe in themselves, move, make music and above all have fun!
+I was particularly proud to have been Choir Mistress to the Oldest Choir in the World, when they achieved their Guinness World Record in 2013.

-In 2020, as the coronavirus pandemic spread through the UK, I started to share my voice even more on You Tube and support the York Spiritualist Centre at some of their Zoom services.
+In 2020, as the coronavirus pandemic spread through the UK, I started to share my voice more widely on You Tube and support the York Spiritualist Centre at some of their Zoom services.
 I loved this.
-It renewed my love of spiritual type songs and, whilst the care industry remained closed, prompted me to think how I might continue to use my voice and serve others.
+It renewed my love of spiritual type songs and, whilst the care industry remained tightly locked down, I began to think how I might continue to use my voice and serve others.